cljoly/copyright-header/README.md

 Maintaining accurate years can be quite tedious to maintain, so this repo contains a script to automate this.

+The output can be use as a quickfix list in vim, to jump to all the places where the headers need to be tweaked.

 ## TODO

 - [ ] Scan files